goldenapples/recommended-links/readme.txt

 1. Any links added through this widget show up in the archive for the custom post type "Recommended Links".
 You can also create a new page and set that page to show your links on the plugin options page.
 1. If you have permalinks enabled, the archive will be displayed at `http://yoursite.tld/reclinks`; otherwise it will be at `http://yoursite.tld?post_type=reclink`.
 1. The plugin tries to intelligently filter markup so that it can work with most themes out of the box.
 If the archive or single link display doesn't work in your theme, you may have to create an `archive-reclink.php` or `single-reclink.php` template file. _(See the FAQ for examples of markup for these template files)_.
-1. See the "Frequently Asked Questions for questions on customizing the output or styling the plugin.
+1. See the [plugin wiki](https://github.com/goldenapples/recommended-links/wiki) for troubleshooting and customization instructions.

 == Frequently Asked Questions ==